On maximally mixed equilibria of two-dimensional perfect fluids: Connection to Statistical Hydrodynamics

 \begin{remark} In the literature \cite{bouchet2008simpler,chavanis2002statistical}, it is often assumed that the inequality in \eqref{eq:inqF} is strict or that the function $F$ is strictly monotone.
 However, it is not always possible to conclude that $F$ is strictly monotone.
 Indeed, assume that $F$ is strictly monotone.
 Then, in \eqref{eq:inqF} we have a strict inequality and integrating in $x$ \eqref{eq:inqF}, using \eqref{rhodef}-\eqref{barom}, we obtain

-However, since $\overline{\omega}=\bar{K}\omega_0$, if $\omega_0$ is a minimal flow the previous inequality is not possible in view of Lemma \ref{prop:eqstric}.
-Thus, $F$ cannot be strictly monotone if $\omega_0$ is a minimal flow.
-Moreover, if $\omega_0$ is a minimal flow the only possibility in \eqref{eq:inqF} is that equality holds a.e. in $M$, which implies
+However, since $\overline{\omega}=\bar{K}\omega_0$, if $\omega_0$ is an $f$-minimal flow the previous inequality is not possible in view of Lemma \ref{prop:eqstric}.
+Thus, $F$ cannot be strictly monotone if $\omega_0$ is an $f$-minimal flow.
+Moreover, if $\omega_0$ is an $f$-minimal flow the only possibility in \eqref{eq:inqF} is that equality holds a.e. in $M$, which implies

 As shown in the proof of Lemma \ref{prop:eqstric} (see \S \ref{subsec:minimin}), a consequence of the latter identity is that $\omega_0$ and $\overline{\omega}$ are equimeasurable.
 Since $F$ is constant in this particular case, we have also $\overline{\omega}$ is a constant and therefore $\omega_0$ must be a constant.
-But it is not true in general that all minimal flows are constant.
+But it is not true in general that $f$-minimal flows are constant.
 This apparent paradox has a simple solution.
 In \eqref{def:LMRS} the Lagrange multiplier in front of $\mathcal{S}$ has been omitted, implicitly assuming a nondegeneracy condition for the problem \eqref{MRSoriginal}.
-However, if we start with a minimal flow $\omega_0$, the problem can be degenerate and the coarse grained vorticity $\bar{\omega}$ must be associated to a rearreangement of $\omega_0$ with the same energy, since no other elements are present in $\overline{\cO_{{\omega_0}}}^*\cap \{\mathsf{E}=\mathsf{E}_0\}$ for a minimal flow.
+However, if we start with an $f$-minimal flow $\omega_0$, the problem can be degenerate and the coarse grained vorticity $\bar{\omega}$ must be associated to a rearrangement of $\omega_0$ with the same energy, since no other elements are present in $\overline{\cO_{{\omega_0}}}^*\cap \{\mathsf{E}=\mathsf{E}_0\}$ for a $f$-minimal flow.
 The possibility of such degenerate behavior of the variational problem is included in our characterization \textit{(ii)} in Theorem \ref{varprop}, in which we cannot exclude the case $\alpha=0$.

 We conclude with the observation that in simulations of 2d Euler at long times, it appears that there can be regions of constant vorticity embedded in the non-constant background.
 If such possibilities persist indefinitely and in a weak-$*$ sense, it would exhibit the necessity for allowing not strictly monotone $F$. \end{remark}